rmurar/docker-alpine-base/README.md

-# docker-alpine-base-arm64
+# docker-alpine-base
-Docker alpine-base based on smebberson/docker-alpine, but with s6 overlay for arm64
+Docker alpine-base based on smebberson/docker-alpine, for different architectures